 “Many of the companies in the public cannabis space have little or no tangible equity, which can make raising additional capital even more challenging,” Brochstein said.

-Cannabis stock key metrics: Is there enough supply?
+Marijuana stock key metrics: Is there enough supply?

-“The trend is all about capacity expansion to try to meet the expected demand from the recreational market, it’s been the primary proceeds for any of the financings that we’ve seen out there,” Gilmer said.
+“The trend is all about capacity expansion to try to meet the expected demand from the recreational market.
+It’s been the primary proceeds for any of the financings that we’ve seen out there,” Gilmer said.

-Cannabis stock key metrics: EV/EBITDA projections
+Marijuana stock key metrics: What are the EV/EBITDA projections?

 EV stands for the value of an outstanding stock plus the net amount of debt the company has in place.
 “The idea behind EBITDA is that you’re measuring the profitability of a company’s operations before cost related to financing or capital expenditure,” Stanley explained.

-“Adjusted EBITDA ideally should neutralize the impact of that… from an investor perspective we think EBITDA multiples are probably the most important metric to look at this point,” Stanley said.
+“Adjusted EBITDA ideally should neutralize the impact of that … from an investor perspective we think EBITDA multiples are probably the most important metric to look at this point,” Stanley said.